 In 2006 I moved to Leiden to study at the Faculty of Archaeology and stayed there for the following decade.
 Little did I know that I would meet the love of my life (also an archeologist, naturally) two years later, and marry him in 2014 (the Husband).
 In 2015 we bought and moved into a family home in the fair city of Utrecht.
 A year later we welcomed our daughter Leena into our family, who is the light of our lives (the Kid).

-In 2016 we welcomed our daughter Leena into our family, who is the light of our lives.
-After a decade in commercial archeology my husband Wouter Verschoof-van der Vaart – an experienced field archeologist, geophysicists and use-wear analysist – has recently taken up a position as a PhD-candidate at the Faculties of Archaeology and the Leiden Centre of Data Science of Leiden University.
+After a decade in commercial archeology my husband Wouter Verschoof-van der Vaart – an experienced field archeologist, geophysicists and use-wear analysist – has recently taken up a position as a PhD-candidate at the Faculties of Archaeology and the Leiden Centre of Data Science of Leiden University in 2017.

 While a self-proclaimed work-a-holic, I make sure to have plenty of time at home playing with my kid or to go Rock ‘n Roll dancing with my husband.
 I also love to read, sew clothes and quilts, as well as bake and cook.
 The latter two I compensate for by running and working-out, which for me are crucial to maintaining my mental health while working in the exciting yet stressful environment of academia.

 I have an indecent number of shoes (and strangely, not enough) and love to collect clothes and vintage jewelry.
 My passion for the past in many ways extend to my wardrobe – whether I’m going to a Rock ‘n Roll dance party or to the office, I love to get dressed-up in 1950s-style clothes and can frequently be seen strutting around in high heels and a dress way too fancy for the occasion, which has earned me the nickname The Overdressed Archeologist.

 In this part of my website you can find posts on some of the most important people in my life (and career).